A2B-dft/RTA/README.md

-# RTA-v1 - An Open-Source Code for Relaxation Time Approximation (RTA) for transport property calculations
+# RTA - An Open-Source Code for Relaxation Time Approximation (RTA) for transport property calculations

 **RTApy** is an open-source, python based code that computes relaxation time ($\tau$($\vec{k}$)) for each k-point that is generated from the DFT calculations.
 The primary goal of RTApy is to facilitate the solution of the **Boltzmann Transport Equation (BTE)** using the **Relaxation Time Approximation (RTA)** method which is later used for calculating transport properties mainly electrical conductivity, thermal conductivity and many more.
 ## Features: